 Both the Balancing Authority and the Transmission Service Provider are responsible for initiating Curtailments.

-WR1 was historically included because the North American Energy Standards Board (NAESB) e-Tag specification did not address the ability of adjusting the time on reliability adjustments in the past.
+WR1 was historically included because the NAESB e-Tag specification did not address the ability of adjusting the time on reliability adjustments in the past.
 Tagging vendors indicated that drafting a business practice mandating this functionality would permit the vendor to update the software coding at no cost.
 To remedy the concern, the WECC ISAS determined that allowing RFIs a start time no longer than 10 minutes in the past addressed the ability to put an element back in service prior to performing reliability adjustments (Curtailments).
 Additionally, this reduces the amount of potential inadvertent interchange that can occur.

 Requirement WR2

 WR2 originated to ensure Balancing Authorities and Transmission Service Providers approve market adjustments, releasing the transmission profile to match reliability adjustments.
-The benefit of requiring this functionality is twofold: 1) transmission customers can prevent unwanted reloads and 2) transmission customers can potentially utilize the transmission rights elsewhere.
+The benefit of requiring this functionality is twofold: 1) transmission customers can prevent unwanted reloads, and 2) transmission customers can potentially utilize the transmission rights elsewhere.

 Requirement WR3